o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/shader-variants-fallback-key.md

         return OUT;
     }
 ```
-### How many bits long is this array of bits where the compiler encodes all of the Shader Variant Options?
+### How many bits long is this array of bits where the compiler encodes all of the Shader variant options?
 When one or more option variables are declared, one and only one SRG must have a fallback value.

 The size of the fallback value should be at least 128 bit.